'You Have Dark Skin And You Are Beautiful': The Long Fight Against Skin Bleaching

 Salma Ali says she had low self-esteem when she was younger.
 It's something she thinks a lot of darker-skinned young women experience.
 Things shifted in high school when she started reading books by black women writers and found inspiration in seeing black women actors play strong leading roles on television.

-Social media helped them to find affirming messages about black beauty as well.
-Both Ali Abdi are fans of black women beauty vloggers like Jackie Aina and Alyssa Forever whose YouTube channels attract millions of views.
+Social media helped Ali and Abdi to find affirming messages about black beauty as well.
+Both of them are fans of black women beauty vloggers like Jackie Aina and Alyssa Forever whose YouTube channels attract millions of views.
 They credit Rihanna for leading the way with releasing a makeup line with many different shades for darker-skinned women.

 "It can really change the way you think about yourself and the way you see the world," says Ali about social media.
 "I really do have hope for this next generation of darker-skinned women who want to be represented.
 Who want to be uplifted and celebrated for our skin.
 You have dark skin and you are beautiful.
 I really want that to be a cultural norm," she says.